Nonce list in PIT entry "infinitely" grows for long-lived Interests

 I asked Hoque to make a test with completely disable loop detection to see if this is the core of the problem or something else.

-#5 Updated by Alex Afanasyev about 5 years ago
+#5 Updated by Alex Afanasyev over 5 years ago

 From the test Hoque did, it seems that the core problem is not this one, though we should fix this one anyways.